MrComexs/Discord-Embed-Support/README.md

 # Audio playback support
 tool: `flac` `ffmpeg` `lame`

-note: for ACC its AAC_LC and it was from a random file I had.
-I wasn't able to use ffmpeg to make a acc file.

 WAV 64 bit float point isn't supported.
 | Container | PC  | Mobile |
 | --------- | :-: | :----: |